MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-price-list.md

 ## Additional notes

-- you can add a Field Service Price List Item even if the product or service is not a price list item.
+- You can add a Field Service Price List Item even if the product or service is not a price list item.
 In this case the list price on the product record will be used for calculations.

 ### Add territory relationships